 Utilizing connected cars for curbside compliance

 The vehicle as a form of payment is no longer just an idea.
 The global market for connected cars is expected to grow by 270% by 2022, making cars another piece of the connected commerce ecosystem.
 16.7% of commuters use in-dash capabilities to transact on everything from their daily cup of coffee to a trip to the gas station.
 That number will only continue to rise.
 You can apply this same thought to parking as well.
-We see a future where a driver can find, park, and pay for a parking session directly through their connected vehicle powered by an end-to-end platform that manages rules, rates and restrictions of individual cities.
+We see a future where a driver can find, park, and pay for a parking session using a mobile app or directly through their connected vehicle powered by an end-to-end digital platform that manages rules, rates and restrictions of individual cities.

 By integrating your rates, rules, and restrictions into cars, you gain control of your curbside in a new way.
 You can apply that same strategy to everything that moves and fights for valuable curb space.
 By leveraging the same set of rules, rates, and restrictions that parkers adhere to, apps like Uber and Lyft, scooters, and emerging delivery vehicles such as Prime vans and Grub Hub drivers, could be required to integrate into the same end-to-end platform and pay for the time they spend at the curb.
 This will allow cities to take control of their curb, better manage compliance, and ultimately monetize the valuable space.
 In 2020, Passport will be investing in new and innovative ways to integrate different third-party vendors, like the ones mentioned above, to cities’ back-end systems to improve curbside compliance.